National Collegiate Athletic Association v. Alston: Background

 The National Collegiate Athletic Association (NCAA) oversees rules related to student athletes who play in their athletics programs.
 These athletic programs are generally seen as revenue generation for the individual school, particularly for the popular college football and basketball programs which are widely televised and marketed.
 Because the school benefits from the performance of the players, the NCAA had established rules to limit the type of compensation that the school could give to student athletes as to distinguish college athletics from professional sports.
-This had included disallowing "non-cash education-related benefits" such as scholarships and internships so that there is no apparent "pay to play" aspects.
+This had included disallowing "non-cash education-related benefits" such as scholarships and internships so that there is no apparent "pay to play" aspect.

 In 2014, a class-action lawsuit O'Bannon v.
 NCAA was filed in the United States District Court for the Northern District of California.
 The plaintiffs, numerous college athletes, asserted that the NCAA and its colleges were profiting from their names and likeness in works related to the college athletic programs such as in video games but none of the athletes were receiving any compensation for that pay, in violation of the Sherman Antitrust Act.
 District Court judge Claudia Ann Wilken found for the plaintiffs, a decision upheld in part by the Ninth Circuit.
 In review of the Ninth Circuit's decision, the NCAA agreed to allow student athletes to receive full scholarships for academics.
 Subsequently, the NCAA had started review of its policies related to how to compensate players for names and likenesses, as well as the impact of California's Fair Pay to Play Act passed in October 2019 and due for enforcement in 2023 which would allow students to have more control on their names and likenesses for sponsorships and endorsements beyond the NCAA's control.